07 – Unemployment total in the USA reaches 12 million.

 23 – A truck loaded with explosives destroys the peacekeeping force building in Beirut (Lebanon), killing 241 US Marines and 58 French paratroopers.

-25 – The United States invades the island of Grenada to depose the new Soviet-aligned government at the request of the Governor General.
-The initial assault (code named ‘Operation Urgent Fury’) consists of some 1,200 US Marines and 700 Army Rangers who are met by stiff resistance from the Grenadian army and Cuban military units on the island.
+25 – The United States invades the island of Grenada to depose the new Soviet-aligned government at the request of the Governor-General (pictured above).
+The initial assault (code-named ‘Operation Urgent Fury’) consists of some 1,200 US Marines and 700 Army Rangers who are met by stiff resistance from the Grenadian army and Cuban military units on the island.
 Heavy fighting continues for several days, but as the invasion force grows to more than 7,000, the defenders either surrender or flee into the mountains.
 Scattered fighting continues as US troops hunt down stragglers, but for the most part, the island quickly falls under American control.
 The troops evacuate 1,100 US citizens, and by mid-December, US combat forces return home and a pro-American government takes power.

 30 – 2,000 people die as earthquake ravages Eastern Turkey.

 30 – In the Argentine elections, a civilian government is chosen for the first time in a decade.

 02 – Hostilities end in Grenada with eighteen US soldiers dead and 115 wounded.

 03 – South Africa extends constitutional and political rights to Indians and coloureds, but no concessions are granted to the country’s 20 million blacks.